simonwardjones/sql-formatter/README.md

 ### general

 Considerations:
- - expressions should be indented
+ - Expressions should be indented (assuming we are in a query)
- - key words like from shouldn't be
+ - Key words like from shouldn't be

 Rules:
     - top level words start new line at current depth e.g. select from